neeraj-r-rugi/Iunctura-pdf-merger/README.md

 - All `Python` Modules from `requirments.txt`.
 - **LibreOffice** (optional, required only for file conversion):
   Needed if you plan to convert non-PDF files (e.g., `.docx`, `.pptx`) to PDF.
 If you only want to merge existing PDFs, LibreOffice is not required.
+- **Pandoc** (Optional, required for web files, like markdowns):
+  Needed if you plan to convert non-PDF files Like markdowns.
+Refer to the below allowed formats section to see which files those are.

 - **Python Version:**
   Requires **Python 3.12** or higher (uses `match` statements and advanced PEP-7 f-string features).